i49/cascade/README.md

 * Simple and intuitive API.
 * Optimization is performed when selectors are compiled.
 * Supports namespace.
-* Compatible with documents provided by `JavaFX WebEngine`.
+* Compatible with documents provided by `javafx.scene.web.WebEngine`.
 * Passed 700+ test cases.

 For more detail, please see [API documentation](https://www.javadoc.io/doc/com.github.i49/cascade-api)